 Challenge 3: Volume- to Value-Based Reimbursement

 Following the introduction of the Affordable Care Act (ACA), a growing number of public and private payers have started to move from pay-for-volume to pay-for-value.
 What does this mean?
 In short, pay-for-volume is about quantity while pay-for-value is about the quality.
 Theoretically, pay-for-value would reduce superfluous treatments and encourage doctors to address issues in the most effective manner from the onset, since they will be reimbursed for the quality of care rather than the frequency with which they see patients.
 A doctor who sees a patient five times for the same bout of pink eye would not necessarily make more money than a doctor who finds a way to treat the infection effectively from the onset.
 Of course, assessing value in medicine is tricky.
 If someone is chronically ill, there may be no way to effectively treat the patient and the patient may not see much value in the doctor’s interventions since they are still chronically ill.
 Thus, while the approach has its supporters, the difficulty of defining “value” in relation to healthcare means the move also raises many challenges.
-Among the challenges raised by volume- to value-based reimbursement is a growing demand on healthcare providers to deliver high-quality care within a more restricted budget.
+Among the challenges raised by volume- to value-based reimbursement is a growing demand for healthcare providers to deliver high-quality care within a more restricted budget.
 This means that assessing the effectiveness of care will become increasingly important in the coming years, and this means training medical staff to keep track not only of patients but the short- and long-term effectiveness of all interventions carried out with patients.

 - Ensure all practice employees understand both the philosophy and practice guiding value-based reimbursement models.

 - Ensure all nurses and doctors, as well as other practice employees, are evaluating all aspects of care and recording this data; use a central system to ensure that feedback provided by all members of the care team can be analyzed on a relational level (e.g., the data should be able to assess how triage services impact physician care and overall quality of care)

 - Building on collected data, develop protocols for selecting the most effective and affordable treatment from the onset.